 Pathos: Persuasion that comes from emotional appeals.

 Peripatetics–people who walk about while learning.
 The name for Aristotle’s followers

 Sophist--itinerate teachers who trained people in public speaking.
 Means “wisdom bearing”

 Here are two videos that anchor what we have just learned about Aristotle and Isocrates.
 Watch them as a helpful review.

 Try Out a Greek Debate

-Grab and friend and asked them to help you to practice your rhetoric as you work through the issue that Pericles and Protagoras spent a whole day discussing.
+Grab and friend and ask them to help you practice your rhetoric by having a debate.
+Work through this issue that Pericles and Protagoras spent a whole day discussing.